-Ans: The writer went to the British Museum to read about the treatment of hay fever.
+Ans: The writer went to the British Museum to read about the treatment of the hay fever.
+He thought he was suffering from it.
 He got a book and read about other diseases as well.
 He began thinking that he had most of them.